davidswelt/zot_bib_web/README.md

 - You can choose a different formatting convention.
 Default is APA format.

+- At the top, a search box and a set of shortcuts may be displayed: for example, several years or spans of years, publication types, or subcollections that indicate topic areas.
+A visitor may click on these to quickly filter the bibliography.

-- Several more options.
+- There are several more options.
 See settings.example.py.